gorijat/Phone-Rental/README.md

 # Phone-Rental
-Create users-view, create page for new user, create fake db and push from that db to users table
+Create users-view, create page for new user, create fake db and push from that db to users table.
+User byself create data and we push on database